nowhhk/reactnative-skeleton-ui/README.md

 }
 ```

-Of course, You can also use it like this
+Of course, You can also use it like this.